ukusormus/plsaskme/README.md

 - *Well, where are the questions?* As static assets, see [The way questions reach my happy users](#the-way-questions-reach-my-happy-users).

-For country detection, [ipregistry.co] API.
+For country detection, [ipregistry.co] API (fast, 100,000 requests for free).

 I still pay for two custom domain names, because they're cool together (at least I hope): __[askmepls.com]__ and __[plsaskme.com]__